coverclock/com-diag-hazer/README.md

            -D DEVICE   Use DEVICE for input or output.
            -E          Like -R but use ANSI escape sequences.
            -F          Like -E but refresh at 1Hz.
+           -H HEADLESS Like -F but writes screen to HEADLESS file.
            -I PIN      Take 1PPS from GPIO input PIN (requires -D).
-           -L FILE     Log sentences to FILE.
+           -L LOG      Write sentences to LOG file.
            -O          Output sentences to DEVICE.
            -P PORT     Send to or receive from PORT.
            -R          Print a report on standard output.
-           -S SOURCE   Use SOURCE for input.
+           -S SOURCE   Use SOURCE file for input.
            -U STRING   Collapse STRING, append checksum, write to DEVICE, expect ACK.
            -U ''       Exit when this empty STRING is processed.
            -V          Print release, vintage, and revision on standard output.